gradle/declarative-gradle/docs/getting-started/samples.md

 Please follow the README available at [github.com/gradle/nowinandroid/DECLARATIVE-README.md](https://github.com/gradle/nowinandroid/blob/main-declarative/DECLARATIVE-README.md) to try this sample.

-## Prototypes
+## Bleeding edge prototypes

-If you want to go further you can take a look at some other prototypes for JVM, Android, KMP, Swift and C++ projects.
+If you want to go further you can take a look at some more projects for JVM, Android, KMP, Swift and C++ projects.
+These projects may use newer versions of Gradle or require additional manual setup, so you should try the other samples first.

 They are available at [github.com/gradle/declarative-gradle/tree/main/unified-prototype](https://github.com/gradle/declarative-gradle/tree/main/unified-prototype).